 JazzStand on Abrams concerts are held the second Tuesday of the month at 7 p.m. and take place in Wilshire’s Sanctuary.
 They are open to all, free of charge.
 Concerts run approximately ninety minutes followed by a reception with the artists in Community Hall.

 About JazzStand on Abrams: Tuesday Nite Jazz brought the best in jazz and blues home to its roots in the African American church by presenting free Tuesday concerts in the historic sanctuary of St. Paul United Methodist Church—a room that once hosted Louis Armstrong.
-Now, the longest-running free jazz series in Dallas is doubling its seating capacity with a move to Wilshire’s Sanctuary, symbolizing the partnership that already exists between Wilshire and historic black congregations in the city.
+The longest-running free jazz series in Dallas doubled its seating capacity in 2017 with a move to Wilshire’s Sanctuary, symbolizing the partnership that already exists between Wilshire and historic black congregations in the city.

 From 1989 to 1994, Brad Leali was lead alto saxophonist for the Harry Connick Jr. Orchestra, serving as its musical director from 1990 to 1994.
 In 1995, he joined the Count Basie Orchestra.
 Leali has been a staple in legendary jazz venues like the Village Vanguard, Blue Note, Jazz Standard, Iridium, and Birdland.
 He performs annually as part of the Kennedy Center Honors program.